 Is it legal and does manufacturer have any issue on this modification

 Many people have always questioned the legality of tire stretching.
-The concept is still new in many parts of the world and there is no much traffic rules enacted concerning the same in most states and countries.
+The concept is still new in many parts of the world and there are no much traffic rules enacted concerning the same in most states and countries.
 However, manufacturers don’t recommend it since it goes beyond their product specification.
-In case of any warranty, the manufacturer may fail to honour the agreement if the tire was modified to fit on a wider wheel.
+In a case of any warranty, the manufacturer may fail to honour the agreement if the tire was modified to fit on a wider wheel.

 To what extent is a tire stretch considered safe

 Not all cases of tire stretching are bad; one can still stretch a tire and still drive safely.
 But this is only in cases where the stretch is not extreme, the higher the stretch the higher the risks.
-If you consider performing this modification, the angle of inclination between the tyre bead and that of the wheel should not be less than 80 degrees.
-At this angle the tire can still hold air tightly without much impact on performance.
+If you consider performing this modification, the angle of inclination between the tire bead and that of the wheel should not be less than 80 degrees.
+At this angle, the tire can still hold air tightly without much impact on performance.
 Angles below this increase the chances of the rim popping out when taking a corner or on extreme performance.